 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Aromatherapy and Essential Oils (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Be Healthy > Health Library > Aromatherapy With Essential Oils (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 This cancer information summary provides an overview of the use of aromatherapy with essential oils primarily to improve the quality of life of cancer patients.
 This summary includes a brief history of aromatherapy, a review of laboratory studies and clinical trials, and possible adverse effects associated with aromatherapy use.